Battle of Tabqa: Besieging Tabqa city

-On 29 March, the SDF cut the road between al-Tabqah (al-Thawrah) city and Raqqa.
+On 29 March, the SDF cut the road between Tabqa (al-Thawrah) city and Raqqa.
 The SDF stated that ISIL had shelled the Tabqa Dam during the day, causing repair work to be temporarily paused.
 On 31 March, SDF forces attacked the town of al-Safsafah, located east of Tabqa, nearly besieging the city.

 The SDF and some activists stated on 2 April that it had repelled a major ISIL counterattack to the northeast of Tabqa city, near the Tabqa Dam, and near the Tabqa airbase.
 They also continued to advance in villages to the east of Tabqa city.
 On the same day, it was reported that the SDF had completely besieged Tabqah city, with Kurdish activists stating that two SDF units linked up to the east of the city.
 SOHR, however, stated that they were still trying to besiege the city.
 SDF fighters continued battling for Safsafah and Ibad on the next day while attempting to fully encircle Tabqa.
 Meanwhile, on 3 April, it was reported that ISIL was possibly in the process of moving its capital from Raqqa city to Mayadin, in the Deir ez-Zor Governorate.
 This followed months of gradual relocation of resources and senior ISIL leaders from Raqqa to Mayadin.
 The SDF entered and besieged Safsafah on 5 April, thus also besieging Tabqa city while claiming that it had also taken control of a major part of Safsafah.
 The village was captured by the next day, resulting in the SDF completely encircling Tabqa city.

 The SDF captured Ibad village, located east of Safsafah, on 9 April, further expanding their control in the eastern countryside of Tabqa, while more than 25 ISIL fighters were killed in the clashes.
 ISIL launched unsuccessful counterattacks on Safsafah, while also attacking Tabqa airbase.
 The SDF captured another village near Tabqa on the next day.

 On 11 April, the US-led coalition reported that the SDF had captured 60% of Tabqa Dam, and that they were "very close" to liberating it.
 On 13 April, the US military stated that CJTF-OIR had bombed an SDF fighting position near Tabqa as it was misidentified as belonging to ISIL.
 It added that the airstrikes resulted in the deaths of 18 SDF fighters.